 - Evaluate: Critically analyze and distinguish the evidence obtained.

-- Conclude: Come to a judgement based on evidence and understand the limitations and implications of that judgement.
+- Conclude: Come to a judgment based on evidence and understand the limitations and implications of that judgment.

 Quantitative literacy comprises the ability to appropriately extract, interpret, evaluate, construct, communicate, and apply quantitative information (e.g., equations, graphs, diagrams, tables, prose) and methods to solve problems, evaluate claims, and support decisions in students’ everyday professional, civic, and personal lives.